Creamy and delicious homemade Peppermint Ice Cream is the perfect Christmas dessert to make and enjoy this holiday season!

 - 30 peppermint candies crushed

-Combine all ingredients (up to candies) in a blender, process until smooth.
-Refrigerate mixture for at least one hour and up to 24 hours.
+- Combine all ingredients (besides candies) in a blender and process until smooth.
+Refrigerate the mixture for at least one hour and up to 24 hours.

 - Using an ice cream maker, prepare ice cream according to manufacture’s direction, adding crushed candies during the last 5 minutes.